WHAT IS NEEDED FOR RESTROOM TRAILER SET UP?

 TROUBLE SHOOTING RESTROOM TRAILER ELECTRICAL PROBLEMS

 Most electrical problems in the restroom trailer are caused by lack of proper amount of power to the trailer.
-An air conditioner may start but will kick off a breaker after a short time without adequate electrical power.
-Be sure that each power cord is properly sized (gauge) for a) the distance it will run and b) the 20 amps it will draw.
-A light weight electrical cord will lose power the farther it is away from the power source.
+For example, an air conditioner may start but will kick off a breaker after a short time.
+It won't work properly without adequate electrical power.
+Also, be sure that each power cord is properly sized (gauge) for the distance it will run.
+And the 20 amps it will draw.
+Additionally, a light weight electrical cord will lose power the farther it is away from the power source.
 A generator is recommended for the restroom trailer if the power source is more than 150 ft. from the restroom trailer.

 PROVIDE A CITY WATER CONNECTION

-Every restroom trailer will need to have a garden hose with a minimum water pressure of 40 psi and a flow rate of 5 gallons per minute at the restroom trailer.
+Every restroom trailer will need to have a garden hose with a minimum water pressure of 40 psi.
+And a flow rate of 5 gallons per minute at the restroom trailer.
 There is a city water connection on the trailer provided below the mechanical room.
-A standard ¾” garden hose should be able to pressurize and provide fresh water for the toilets and sinks.
+Therefore, a standard ¾” garden hose should be able to pressurize and provide fresh water for the toilets and sinks.

 RESTROOM TRAILER ON BOARD FRESH WATER TANK